Qytera-Gmbh/Qytera-Gmbh.github.io/projects/cypress-xray-plugin/docs/section/guides/targetingExistingIssues.md

             Your browser does not support the video tag.
         </video>

+!!! bug "Bug"

+    There's currently an Xray cloud bug affecting the reuse of existing issues if the test title contains whitespace in front of a dash, such as `#!js "[START] - should be able to login"`.
+    Without a test issue key in the test title, (i.e. relying on summary matching for issue reuse during consecutive uploads), Xray will create duplicates ***even if there's a matching issue already***.

+    The corresponding bug can be tracked here: [https://jira.getxray.app/browse/XRAYCLOUD-6031](https://jira.getxray.app/browse/XRAYCLOUD-6031).

+    Including test issue keys is therefore even more recommended to avoid running into this problem.

 ### Reuse Cucumber test issues

 In feature files, you can annotate scenarios with a [tag](https://cucumber.io/docs/cucumber/api/?lang=java#tags) containing the corresponding test case issue key.